Badsworth/pfml_scripts/infra/README.md

 - `monitoring` is monitoring infrastructure that is automatically deployed when changed in the main branch.

 ```
-└── constants           🏡 infrastructure data shared across all applications and all environments, e.g. a common block of aws tags

 └── pfml-aws            🏡 infrastructure for AWS and VPCs, shared across envs e.g. machine IAM users,
                            docker registries, and network load balancers for each VPC.